VisshnuPrethi/biaslens-streamlit/README.md

 # ⚖️ BiasLens — Real-Time Bias Auditing for Enterprise AI Agents

+The application will be available at: https://biaslens-app-q35jvvcfcwn8a8gvbnxmkb.streamlit.app/

 > **Continuous, counterfactual, statistically rigorous bias auditing for AI-powered decision systems.**